HumanSignal/label-studio/docs/source/guide/decommission_minio.md

 ## Ensure a successful data migration

+!!! warning
-> Warning: Minio service will be deleted in the next step.
+    Minio service will be deleted in the next step.

 - Try to run `Export` in your project.
 - Ensure that this data appears in your `bucket/volume` by `project_id/export`.

+!!! note
-> Note: For more information or support, contact the [Heartex team](hi@heartex.com).
+    For more information or support, contact the [Heartex team](hi@heartex.com).

 ## Completely remove Minio service